Car stocks and miners drag Europe down as weak China data and trade fears sap confidence

 Trump and Xi were set for talks on trade at the G20 summit in Buenos Aires on Saturday, and German car bosses were planning to visit the White House next week to discuss threatened U.S. tariffs on European vehicles.

-Car parts makers were among the worst-performing stocks, with Faurecia (EPED.PA), Hella (HLE.DE) and Valeo (VLOF.PA) shares down 2.4 to 4.9 percent.
+Car parts makers were among the worst-performing stocks, with Faurecia, Hella and Valeo shares down 2.4 to 4.9 percent.

-Daimler (DAIGn.DE) dragged the DAX down with a 2.7 percent fall, while peers BMW (BMWG.DE) and Volkswagen (VOWG_p.DE) fell 0.8 to 0.9 percent.
+Daimler dragged the DAX down with a 2.7 percent fall, while peers BMW and Volkswagen fell 0.8 to 0.9 percent.

 The European autos sector is on track for its worst year since 2011 as investors dump the stocks seen as vulnerable to rising protectionism.

-Mining stocks .SXPP fell 1 percent after the weak data from the world’s top metals consumer.
+Mining stocks fell 1 percent after the weak data from the world’s top metals consumer.

-Among the biggest drags on the STOXX were also luxury goods conglomerates Kering (PRTP.PA) and LVMH (LVMH.PA).
+Among the biggest drags on the STOXX were also luxury goods conglomerates Kering and LVMH.
 Luxury stocks have been especially sensitive to signs of slowing growth in China, high-end brands’ biggest market.

-In single-stock moves Altice (ATCA.AS) shares surged 11 percent after the telecoms and cable firm announced its French unit had agreed to sell a 49.99 percent stake in its fiber optic business.
+In single-stock moves Altice shares surged 11 percent after the telecoms and cable firm announced its French unit had agreed to sell a 49.99 percent stake in its fibre optic business.

 Reporting by Helen Reid; editing by Josephine Mason